pybamm-team/PyBaMM/results/2019_08_sulzer_thesis/README.md

 # Results: Valentin Sulzer's Thesis

-This folder contains the scripts used to generate results for Valentin Sulzers thesis
+This folder contains the scripts used to generate results for Valentin Sulzer's thesis The plots were formatted using a formatting file `matplotlibrc` identical to [this one](_matplotlibrc) (but not included in the GitHub repo to avoid clashes with different formatting files)

 ## Chapter 2 - Model